 The ConfigMgr Technical Preview 2207 has been released.
-In terms of new features, SCCM 2207 Technical Preview includes the Distribution point content migration and improvements to ConfigMgr policies for Microsoft Defender Application Guard.
+In terms of new features, the SCCM 2207 Technical Preview includes the Distribution Point content migration and improvements to ConfigMgr policies for Microsoft Defender Application Guard.

 The Technical Preview 2206 baseline version of the Microsoft Endpoint Configuration Manager is available for new installations.
 If you want to set up a new Configuration Manager technical preview lab, you can install the TP 2206 baseline version first and then upgrade to version 2207.

 You can directly upgrade to Technical Preview version 2207 from an earlier version of a technical preview release, such as version 2204, using the Configuration Manager console’s updates and servicing node.

 Technical Preview Branch releases allow you to try out new Configuration Manager features in a test environment before they are generally available.
 You can try these features and give feedback to Microsoft that helps to improve the product.

 Note: The technical preview branch of Configuration Manager is not supported for use in a production environment.
 The technical preview is licensed for use only in a lab environment.
 So do not install technical preview builds in production.